 A facelift can only be performed surgically; non-surgical rejuvenation treatments cannot achieve the same results, but may help delay the time at which a facelift becomes appropriate and complement the results of surgery.
 Facelift surgery is a highly individualized procedure and you should do it for yourself, not to fulfill someone else’s desires to try to fit any sort of ideal image.

 Facelift surgery is a good option for you if:

 - You do not smoke

-It may take several months for swelling to fully dissipate and up to 6 months for incision lines to mature.
+It may take several months for swelling to fully dissipate and up to six months for incision lines to mature.

-The MACS-lift not only provides a more natural post-surgical look than that of a facelift, it is also less invasive, takes less time to perform, can be performed under local anesthesia, and offers patients a shorter recovery period.
+The MACS-lift not only provides a more natural post-surgical look than that of a facelift, it is also less invasive, takes less time to perform, and offers patients a shorter recovery period.

 To learn more about our less invasive MACS-lift or traditional facelift, please contact us at 310-275-6600.